mcmilk/cppcrypto/cppcrypto/readme.txt

   digest test <number_of_iterations> <filename>

-2) Block ciphers: Anubis, CAST6, Rijndael (all 25 variants are accelerated using AES-NI instructions, if available), Serpent, Twofish.
+2) Block ciphers: Anubis, Camellia, CAST6, Kalyna, Rijndael (all 25 variants are accelerated using AES-NI instructions, if available), Serpent, Twofish.

 To get the full list of supported block ciphers, run 'digest' in block cipher performance test mode: